 +10 years of experience in wide array of 3D reseach projects

-Manage & execute 3D & AI projects at national and european level
+Manage and execute 3D, XR & AI projects at national and european level

 In this challenge we will investigate a machine learning model that can be used to detect objects picked up by the customers from refrigerators using camera images.
 The problem contains mainly two challenges.
 The images contain obstructions such as customer's hands and they should be able to run on a Jetson Nano 4Gb, even though they can be trained on a different environment.